Taitava/obsidian-shellcommands-documentation/Events/After switching the active pane.md

 ## Executed when
 - User switches between panes, including panes that are not files, e.g. Graph view.
-- Another file is opened in the current tab.
+- Another file is opened in the current pane.
 - Obsidian starts.